akankshsahu/Movie_Recommendation_Engine/README.md

 # Recommendation System (MovieLens) — End‑to‑End

 **Goal:** Build and deploy a hybrid recommender (popularity, collaborative filtering, content-based) with a Streamlit app and simple pipeline.
+The accuracy ratings (RMSE: 0.8752 MAE:  0.6719) can be improved upon by tuning the SVD model and using Pearson correlation.

 ## Start
 ```bash